deborahlow97/addressbook-level2/doc/UserGuide.md

   Returns Any person having names `Betsy`, `Tim`, or `John`

 ### Deleting a person : `delete`
-Deletes the specified person from the address book and lists out the people remaining in the address book.
+Deletes the specified person from the address book and lists out the people remaining in the address book after deletion.
 Irreversible.<br>
 Format: `delete INDEX`

 > Deletes the person at the specified `INDEX`.